Please wait while the transcript is being prepared...

 Hi, my name is Dr. Michael McDonald.

-I'm a Professor of Finance
+I'm a professor of Finance at Fairfield University.

 Today, I'd like to talk to you about pricing strategy with business intelligence.

 Let's get started, shall we?